 - If you're trying to register for a math course but the section you want is closed, you need to visit the Math Department Office (208 Wickersham) during the first week of class and get on a Waiting List.
 Individual instructors are not permitted to give overrides for most math courses.

 - Elementary and Special Education Majors are required to PASS the Math 104 Basic Skills Test before they will be permitted to register for Math 104 or Math 105.
 (This applies to transfer students, too!)

-- All BSE Mathematics Majors and Post-Baccalaureat Certification students are required to compile a Mathematics Content Portfolio to fulfill the requirements for department certification.
+- All BSE Mathematics Majors and Post-Baccalaureate Certification students are required to compile a Mathematics Content Portfolio to fulfill the requirements for department certification.
 Those students who are registered in MATH 310/311 and above are required to submit materials for their content portfolio.
-Forms and information can be downloaded as MS Word files.
-(Initial Submission, Continuing Submissions)
+Forms and information can be downloaded as PDF files.